Skip to main content

 San Diego Access 4 All graphic

-SD Access 4 All helps provide digital access and resources to the community by providing free Wi-Fi and internet access as well as laptop use at select library locations.
-Patrons may visit participating libraries and use this service available through our outdoor computer labs.
+SD Access 4 All helps provide digital access and resources to the community by providing free Wi-Fi and internet access as well as laptop use at library locations.
 We are excited to offer this service to patrons of all ages to access information, complete job searches and allow students to do their homework with a reliable internet connection.
 Members of the community are welcome to take advantage of this easy-to-use resource that is available to anyone who needs it.

 Chromebooks

 The SD Access 4 All initiative provides internet access to families and households that need connectivity support.
-The mobile hotspots are easy to use and allow users to connect their laptop, tablet and other Wi-Fi enabled devices to the internet.
 Patrons must have a library card in good standing to check out a Chromebook.

 Chromebook Guides